-Southwest Flight 957 makes emergency landing with broken window
+Southwest Flight 957 makes unplanned landing with broken window

-The flight was diverted to Cleveland, Ohio, after a report of an issue with a window aboard the aircraft, Federal Aviation Administration spokeswoman Elizabeth Cory said.
-It landed safely at Cleveland Hopkins International Airport, Cory said.
+Flight 957 was diverted to Cleveland after a report of an issue with a window aboard the aircraft, FAA spokeswoman Elizabeth Cory said.
+It landed safely at Cleveland Hopkins International Airport, she said.

 Passenger Linda Holley texted her son Ryan with a picture of the damaged window.